BaseMax/ColorizeText/README.md

 # ColorizeText

-A library for colorizing the text.
+Some ways for colorizing the text in different operating system.

 ```
 Red='\033[0;31m'